Nikshay-Jain/Federated-Learning/README.md

-# 🎯 Federated Learning with mpi4py
+# 🎯 Distributed Learning with mpi4py
 _A Python-based distributed machine learning assignment using MPI for parallel computation._

 ## ✨ Features